DungeonMaestro215/LED_Project/README.md

 * Multiple effects!
 * Inverted Fire effect

+*** Alexa Integration ??? ***
+* Figure out how to make Alexa make HTTP requests
+* Create voice commands that correspond to that request

 *** Audio Visualzing ***
 * Copy over visualization stuff from Pi 4
 * Get visualizer to work with Raspotify
 * Get Raspotify and visualizer to work with bluetooth 🤢
 * Need long MicroUSB to 3.5mm audio cable (?)
-* Setup Neopixel for the visualizer
+* Setup Neopixel for the visualizer / Use their build in Pi controls
+* Create new effect with 3 equilizer bars
+* Get microphone?
 * Possible issues:
     * Will it work headless...? (github says maybe not)
     * Is the refresh rate going to be okay?